How to expedite the visa process through the National Visa Center

 About the NVC Expedite Process

 Those applicants that feel that their particular situation is critical, providing undue hardship, might be eligible to file for an NVC expedite request.
 The NVC expedite process would begin by contacting the National Visa Center directly at NVCINQUIRY@state.gov, if you have not received any correspondence from the National Visa Center.
 Through the NVC expedite process, individuals have an opportunity to describe their particular situation and hardship that they are experiencing, and request an update on the current status of their case.
-Some critical need examples may include: emergency family matters, emergency financial matters, and/or compelling U.S. government interests.
+Some critical need examples may include: emergency family immigration matters, emergency investor visa or business immigration matters, and/or compelling U.S. government interests.

 NVC Expedite – State.Gov Tips